bynetio/cardano-config/README.md

 # cardano-config

-This is a set of configuration files used tu set up Cardano Node (only).
+This is a set of [configuration files](https://github.com/input-output-hk/cardano-node/blob/master/doc/getting-started/understanding-config-files.md) used to set up Cardano Node.

 Configuration files are present for both `mainnet` and `testnet`.